 Landlord guarantee: A regional landlord guarantee will be established to provide assurances to participating landlords.
 All landlords leasing to RLRA voucher holders will have access to a risk mitigation fund to cover costs of unit repair, legal action, and limited uncollected rents that are the responsibility of the tenant and in excess of any deposit, up to a certain amount.
-Landlords leasing to RLRA households in supportive housing will have access to additional services to support tenant stability and housing retention.
-In exchange for these additional commitments, landlords will be required to reduce screening barriers, work collaboratively with service partners, and follow fair housing, equity and non-discrimination guidelines.
+Landlords leasing to RLRA households in supportive housing will have the option of signing a partnership agreement with a contracted service partner and/or the RLRA Administrator to access additional services to support tenant stability and housing retention.
+In exchange for these additional service supports, the partnership agreement will specify commitments the landlord must make, such as reducing screening barriers, working collaboratively with service partners, promoting housing access and inclusion, and following specific anti-racism and non-discrimination guidelines.
 (For more information on the landlord guarantee, see Appendix A.)